When you think of parenting, what words and images come to mind?

 Trust is probably the word I use most on my blog and with the parents I advise, because I consider it the most vital parenting tool for raising healthy, self-confident, successful children from birth to adulthood.
 Two experiences I had this past week were vivid reminders of the value of trust:

-While observing the toddlers in one of my weekly RIE Parent-Toddler Guidance Classes, I took particular notice of C, a bright, active 19 month old boy with a delightful sense of humor.
+While observing the toddlers in one of my weekly parent-toddler classes, I took particular notice of C, a bright, active 19 month old boy with a delightful sense of humor.
 C has only recently taken his first steps at home, but still chooses crawling as his preferred mode of transportation.

 The realization I had observing C was that there was clearly something that crawling still had to offer him, whether that entailed muscle development, flexibility, cross lateral integration or who knows what, and he wasn’t going to stop crawling until he had gained all he needed to gain from it.